Quantitative Precipitation Forecasts (QPFs)

 WPC forecasters often engage in discussion with some of the 122 local National Weather Service Forecast

-Offices, 12 River Forecast Centers, and other national centers such as the Storm Prediction Center
+Offices, 12 River Forecast Centers, the National Water Center, and other national centers such as the Storm Prediction Center

 and National Hurricane Center.
 In fact, per a 2005 agreement, the WPC provides the rainfall forecast